anorouzi/sector/sector-sphere/branches/stable-2.8/README.stable_branch.txt

 Logging
 There is significant change of logging.
-Logging is done on 5 levels - screen,error,info,trace,debug.
+Logging is done on 5 levels - screen,error,info,warning,trace,debug.
 Logs format changed, now also showing thread.
 Thread showed in square brackets (TID means Thread ID, unfortunatley same as TID for Transaction ID).
 Rather extensive logging for client tools and fuse added.
 Logs on client side